ujkuo/ujkuo.github.io/content/_index.md

 I possess a deep interest and curiosity in business research, including areas such as marketing, strategy, digital economy, and information.
 I am also intrigued by social network and learning problems in Econ/CS.
-I enjoy doing research and sharing knowledge, and
-I am ambitious to become a professor and a researcher to contribute to society and the world.
+I enjoy exploring the diversity of society and sharing knowledge, and I am ambitious to become a professor and a researcher to contribute to society and the world.

 Outside academia, I have been a